tldr-pages/tldr/pages/common/mailx.md

 > Send and receive mail.

-- To send mail, the body is typed after the command and ended with Control-D:
+- Send mail (the content should be typed after the command, and ended with Control-D):

 `mailx -s "{{subject}}" {{to_addr}}`

-- Send mail with a short body:
+- Send mail with content passed from another command:

 `echo "{{content}}" | mailx -s "{{subject}}" {{to_addr}}`

-- Send mail with a body from a file:
+- Send mail with content read from a file:

 `mailx -s "{{subject}}" {{to_addr}} < {{content.txt}}`